This post is part of the technical series introducing Azara.

 Agentic Scenarios

-Whereas plugins and channels allow us to extend the environment of the Azara.ai framework to 3rd party services, they don’t change the basic behaviour of agents wrt RAG or function calling (or workflows).
+Whereas plugins and channels allow us to extend the environment of the Azara.ai framework to 3rd party services, they don’t change the basic behavior of agents wrt RAG or function calling (or workflows).

 Agentic RAG